 - GUI tool instruments

-Apple recently made the latest version of software public!
+Apple recently made the latest version of the software public!
 At Applify, we built multiple apps using XCode.

 6. Android Studio